Who wants pizza? Don’t forget to add the anchov…I mean, the PRINT!

 …and too many cars in the driveway,

-…then I defy you to say you aren’t drawn to the printed thing that makes your life easier.
+…then I defy you to say you aren’t drawn to a printed coupon that makes your life easier.

 If I want delicious pizza, I go out.
 If I need pizza for the guys, I reach for the coupon.
 Making dinner just got easier because of print.